 3. The Kimberley Is Quintessentially Australian

 The Kimberley is known for the diversity of its terrain—which ranges from desert plateaus and mountain ranges to exquisite coastlines lined with mangroves and stunning savannas strewn with boab trees—and its dizzying array of flora and fauna.
-There’s also no shortage of wildlife in the Kimberley: Rock wallabies thrive there, especially on the islands of Lake Argyle, located about an hour’s drive from Kununurra.
+There’s also no shortage of wildlife in the Kimberley: Rock wallabies thrive there, especially on the islands of Lake Argyle, which is part of the Ord River Irrigation Scheme, located about an hour’s drive from Kununurra.
 Visitors also see fruit bats, fiddler crabs and a wide range of birds, including ospreys, sandpipers, egrets, White-bellied Sea Eagles and Mangrove Herons.
 The Northwest Coast’s Yampi Sound is a favorite spot for bottlenose dolphins and humpback whales, which come to the area each year between June and September to give birth and raise their young.
 Freshwater crocodiles and their more ferocious cousins, saltwater crocodiles, can be seen in the Kimberley’s Hunter River Region and at Mitchell Falls.
 Proceed with caution and pay attention to signs posted at popular swimming holes, just in case.

 4. Opportunities to Learn about Authentic Aboriginal Culture Are Plentiful

 According to a recent demographic study conducted by the Kimberley Development Commission, Australia’s Kimberley is home to roughly 18,000 Aboriginal people, which is about half of the region’s total population.
 This is the place to come to learn about the oldest living culture in the world, which is believed to have existed here in Australia for more than 50,000 years .